Arthur Lowe: Biographies

 Two biographies of Arthur Lowe have been published: Arthur Lowe – Dad's Memory by his son Stephen, in 1997; and Arthur Lowe by Graham Lord in 2002.
 In 2000, The Unforgettable Arthur Lowe was part of The Unforgettable series of TV biographies of comedy performers.

 Memorials

 In December 2007 plans were announced for a statue of Lowe to be erected in Thetford, Norfolk, where the outside scenes for Dad's Army were filmed.
 Series co-writer David Croft unveiled the statue on 19 June 2010.
 It depicts Lowe in the character of Captain Mainwaring, sitting upright on a simple bench in Home Guard uniform, with his swagger stick across his knees.

 The star has also had two blue plaques unveiled, one at Maida Vale and one at his birthplace in Hayfield, Derbyshire.

 Portrayals

 Robert Daws portrayed Lowe in the BBC Radio 4 drama Dear Arthur, Love John by Roy Smiles, first broadcast in 2012.
 The play charts the relationship between Lowe and John Le Mesurier.
 John Sessions played him in the 2015 television movie We're Doomed!
 The Dad's Army Story.

+The character of Edward Lowe in the book series The Lowe and Le Breton Mysteries by Stuart Douglas is based on Arthur Lowe at the time he was making Dads Army.